izoslav/releasecheck/readme.md

 # Releasecheck

-A simple cli program that will print out released games on the current day.
+A simple cli app that will print out released games on the current day.